-It’s important to remember that there’s a big difference between individuals with a definitive action plan to end their life versus individuals struggling to cope with life’s challenges.
+There is a big difference between individuals with a definitive action plan to end their life versus individuals struggling to cope with life’s challenges.
 Both require help, but one is more life-threatening and may need professional intervention.

 This is especially important when it comes to young people.
-While they may appear to overstate their feelings or focus on “small problems”, it’s crucial to listen to them without judgement and to not dismiss their feelings.
+While they may appear to overstate their feelings or focus on ‘small problems’, it’s crucial to listen to them without judgement and to not dismiss their feelings.
 Seemingly small problems still warrant your attention.

 If you are responding to a disclosure of suicidal ideation, it’s helpful to keep your own emotions to yourself and process them afterwards in a private setting.
 Many young people will fear intense emotional reactions from caregivers in their life.
 Any negative reaction may be a barrier to them revealing difficult feelings to you in the future.
 They might feel exhausted by another intense emotion adding to their own and may leave the conversation feeling justified in not confiding in you again.

-No matter what, remind the young person in your care that you love them and emphasize that you want to help them.
+No matter what, remind the young person in your care that you love them and emphasise that you want to help them.
 If you feel ill-equipped to offer advice, there are many supports available to young people.
 You can find these at the end of this article.
 These sources provide positive ways to help young people cope and can equip them with techniques that will help them feel better, even if they don’t feel that is a possibility right now.

-Remember: suicide is a permanent answer to a temporary problem.
+Remember: Suicide is a permanent answer to a temporary problem.

 Tips for explaining suicide to young people: